Cutouts for Halloween

 Ghost Garland craft project

-are a selection of ghost templates.
+for a selection of ghost templates.

 Patterns are Adobe PDF files.
 The